Cannabis (business only)

 Note: All non-compostable packaging should be removed.

-Do NOT mix cannabis waste with any of the following.
+Do NOT mix cannabis plant trimmings and edibles with any of the following.

 • Bleach or other chemicals